Projects currently in planning

 Engineering has long been seen as for men only.
 This is changing, but the pace is glacial.
 Public television has an opportunity to encourage young women to take another look at engineering when thinking about career choices.

 A dry recitation of the advantages of such a career doesn't work.
 Instead, we will demonstrate in hard steel how the imagination and knowledge of the engineer is translated into machinery that works.
-In this instance, the machine is an on- and off-road car designed to tight performance specifications with a high level of efficiency, based upon the Superleggera principle*.
+In this instance, the machine is an on- and off-road all-electric car designed to tight performance specifications with a high level of efficiency, based upon the Superleggera principle*.

 The project will show viewers the entire process, from sketches on a restaurant napkin all the way to the test track, the boondocks, and the open road.
 The presenter will be a woman, as will some of the engineers, welders, and machinists.